 So put down that mug!

 If you’ve been waiting to get a little push to give up caffeine/coffee, now is the time!
 No, coffee isn’t bad for you and caffeine is not evil.
 But I can tell you from personal experience that I feel much, much better when I’m taking in minimal or moderate amounts of caffeine.
+Hopefully, these tips will be enough to help you quit coffee and give up caffeine for good!
 Best of luck!